New jobs and training hub launched in Llangollen thanks to £500,000 boost

 A £500,000 lottery grant will fund a new community hub in Llangollen to help people in the Dee Valley find work, skills and training.

-The project aims to give local people easier access to job opportunities, course and support – and make sure rural communities aren’t left behind.
+The project aims to give local people easier access to job opportunities, courses and support – and make sure rural communities aren’t left behind.

-The plan was unveiled by SDCP Project Manager Sally Lloyd Davies at events in Corwen and Llangollen to celebrate the award of the Big Lottery Fund grant from the People and Places fund to expand its services for the next four years.
+The plan was unveiled by SDCP Chief Officer Sally Lloyd Davies at events in Corwen and Llangollen to celebrate the award of the National Lottery grant from the People and Places fund to expand its services for the next four years through their new project ‘Your Place or Ours – South Denbighshire’.

-As well as managing two community centres, Canolfan Ni in Corwen and Pengwern Community Hub in Llangollen, SDCP provides a raft of services designed to “improve the health and wellbeing” of mainly older and vulnerable people in the area.
+As well as managing two community centres, Canolfan Ni in Corwen and Pengwern Community Hub in Llangollen, SDCP provides a raft of services designed to “improve the health and wellbeing” of those living in the area.

 She said: “It tells us that people wanted us to carry on the work we have been doing since 2010 and to continue to expand the services we offer in the Dee Valley.

-“The new Development and Learning Hub will increase access to employment and training in a collaboration with Working Denbighshire to take advantage of their specialist and targeted services.
+“The new Development and Learning Hub will increase access to employment and training in collaboration with Working Denbighshire and take advantage of their specialist and targeted services.

+“We are holding an open day on Wednesday, November 19, at Llangollen Library from 10am-2pm and would encourage people to come along to find out more about what we are looking to develop.

-“In our work in the community we have found that the Welsh language, local heritage and culture are massively popular and we are also listening and reacting to that and seeking to expand our services.
+“In our engagement work in the community we have also found people want to learn not only the Welsh language but also to learn about our local heritage and culture which is massively popular and we are listening and reacting to that and seeking to expand our services to meet this need.

-“We have a really good working relationship with Denbighshire Council and are looking to develop services by using Llangollen library as a hub on the days when the library is closed and that alongside our base at Pengwern Community Hub gives us a strong presence in the town.
+“We have a really positive working relationship with Denbighshire County Council and are looking to develop services by using Llangollen Library as a hub on the days when the library is closed.

+“Alongside our work at Pengwern Community Hub and our centre in Corwen, this gives us a strong and well-connected presence across the area, particularly within the Llangollen community.”

-“We can back that up with our transport services to help people from Corwen and Edeyrnion travel to Llangollen.
+“We can back that up further with our transport services to help people from Corwen and Edeyrnion to connect and travel to Llangollen to access and benefit from the new learning hub initiative.

-“That is helped by the renewed funding for our transport programme and now with this grant we have the staff, the centres and the contacts to help and support the people of our communities.
+“That is helped by the funding for our transport programme and now with this grant we have the staff, the centres and the contacts to help and support the people of our communities further over the next four years.

-“People want to work with us at SDCP because they know we can get the people in – not just Denbighshire Council but many other providers and working with them brings huge benefits to our area.”
+“People want to work with us at SDCP because they know the community actively engage with our team and are able to get people to these initiatives – not just Denbighshire Council but many other providers and working with them brings huge benefits to our area.”

-The award has been welcomed by Clwyd South Senedd Member Ken Skates, the Welsh Government’s Minister for North Wales, and by Liz Grieve, Head of Housing and Community Service at Denbighshire County Council.
+The award has been welcomed by Clwyd South Senedd Member Ken Skates, the Welsh Government’s Minister for North Wales, by Llyr Gruffydd, Plaid Cymru’s local regional Member of the Senedd, and by Liz Grieve, Head of Housing and Community Service at Denbighshire County Council.

 Ken Skates said: “SDCP has done phenomenal work in securing this significant grant by putting together such a strong and compelling bid and we are already seeing the benefits of it in this community.